telecasteren/foodiegram/docs/TO-DO.md

 - Sort options: Most recent, Most liked, Most commented
 - Color design on new post form
 - Create new post button styling
+- Posts must link to actual posts and username on posts must link to user profile

 **Profile**